GalaxianMonster/bvm/README.md

 Basic Virtual Machine(BVM) is a Bytecode Virtual Machine Implementation

 ## Download
-You can either sdownload the source code
+You can either download the source code
 <br>
 or use git
 ```bash